Apoorva-562004/hackathon1/README.md

 # Real-Time Smart Traffic Management System

-This project is an Intelligent Traffic Optimization System built using React for the frontend, Azure for deployment, Mapbox for mapping, and MongoDB for data storage.
+This project is an Intelligent Traffic Optimization System built using React for the frontend, Azure for deployment, Mapbox for mapping, and Cosmos DB for data storage.

 ## Overview